 Funding is Canada-wide.
 Projects must take place on:

 - Reserves and Lands set apart for the use and benefit of Indigenous Peoples under the Indian Act or under section 91 (24) of the Constitution Act, 1867;

 - Other lands directly controlled by Indigenous Peoples (e.g., Métis Settlement lands, and land claim/treaty settlement lands), and lands set aside in the Yukon and Northwest Territories pursuant to Cabinet Directive, circular No.27;

 - Lands and waters where traditional activities (harvesting or other) are carried out; and

 - Federal waters.

-In accordance with ECCC’s Grants and Contributions Service Standards, applicants will receive an acknowledgement that their application was submitted successfully within five (5) working days of submitting an application.
-Please contact firstname.lastname@example.org and copy your regional AFSAR coordinator if you have submitted an application but have not received this acknowledgment.
+In accordance with ECCC’s Grants and Contributions Service Standards, applicants receive an acknowledgement that their application was submitted successfully within five (5) working days of submitting an application.
+Please contact firstname.lastname@example.org and copy your regional AFSAR coordinator if you submitted an application but did not receive an acknowledgment.

 For general ECCC or Canadian Wildlife Service inquiries, please contact 1-800-668-6767 or email@example.com.

 If you have any further questions, please contact us at firstname.lastname@example.org or contact your regional AFSAR coordinator.
 Please note that regional AFSAR coordinators are available to answer questions during regular business hours, local time.